Graveflo/BDO_Enhancement_Tool/README.md

     * The lists have spacers between them so you can change how much space they take up

 * The left-most list is a list of fail stacks and gear that will tell you what you should optimally do on a certain fail stack
-This calculation is based on gain not on loss so be aware that higher failstacks will yeild more potential silver.
+This calculation is based on gain not on loss so be aware that higher failstacks will yield more potential silver.
 Higher priority enhancements should be worth more at higher fail stacks but if you are at the point where you are considering your highest priority enhancements chose your stack wisely.